-As a UW-Eau Claire student, you may choose to study for a semester or an academic year at any of the three Scottish universities.
-You can also study for the summer in Stirling.
+As a UW-Eau Claire student, you may choose to study for a semester or an academic year.
 You will live in the residence halls and take classes with Scottish students taught by Scottish professors.
 It will be a true immersion into Scottish university culture.

-As you see, this program involves many different campuses and term options.
-Because each of these campuses sets its own policies regarding everything from academics to housing, and because the policies may change at any time without prior notice to the CIE at UW-Eau Claire, it is CRITICAL that you read all email or regular mail correspondence from your Scottish campus promptly and carefully, and that you forward the correspondence to Cheryl Lochner-Wright (lochnecb@uwec.edu), the Study Abroad Coordinator for the Scotland programs, with questions if there is anything you do not understand.
+Although you apply for the exchange through UW-Eau Claire, once you are accepted by Aberdeen, you will get information directly from the International Office there.
+It is CRITICAL that you read all email or regular mail correspondence from the University of Aberdeen promptly and carefully, and that you forward the correspondence to Cheryl Lochner-Wright (lochnecb@uwec.edu), the Study Abroad Coordinator for the Scotland programs, with questions, if there is anything you do not understand.

-The Locations
+The Location

-Aberdeen: Aberdeen is a thriving city of 220,000 mid-way up the east coast of Scotland.
+Aberdeen is a thriving city of 220,000 mid-way up the east coast of Scotland.
 With excellent museums, great concert venues, and a vibrant nightlife, the city offers something for everyone.
-Its location, on the coast at the confluence of two rivers and near the Cairngorm

-Mountains, guarantees both spectacular scenery and incredible opportunities for those who love the outdoors.
+Its location, on the coast at the confluence of two rivers and near the Cairngorm Mountains, guarantees both spectacular scenery and incredible opportunities for those who love the outdoors.